-Are you feeling angry after recognizing someone’s toxicity, dysfunction or narcissism and how it might have negatively affected you?
+Are you feeling angry after recognizing someone’s toxicity, dysfunction or narcissism and how it might have hurt or negatively affected you?

 Do you find your angry feelings so overwhelming that you’re not exactly sure what you’re angry about?
 Maybe it feels like you’re angry all the time, at just about everyone.